 An indoor bike trainer is a perfect place to perfect warmups and warm downs as there is no traffic or terrain to spoil your timing.

-A warmup and warm-down are just as important on a low impact endurance ride as it is on a HIIT session.
-If you use Zwift or other software, a warm-up and warm-down will be built in.
+A warmup and warm-down are just as important on a low-impact endurance ride as on a HIIT session.
+If you use Zwift or other software, a warm-up and warm-down will be built-in.

-If you use a WattBike, Tacx, TrainerRoad, Sufferfest, or something else, all of their workouts will include a warm-up and warm-down.
+If you use a WattBike, Tacx, TrainerRoad, Sufferfest, or something else, their workouts will include a warm-up and warm-down.
 If your session doesn’t have them, make time for them before and after.

 Don’t forget to use a foam roller to loosen the tight muscles after a hard indoor session!